 Location: 57A Thap Muoi Street, Ward 2, District 6, Ho Chi Minh City

 Summary of the 11 Free Things to Do in Saigon

 Saigon is a busy city with many things to do, and this guide introduces you to the free things to do.
 From historical sights to parks and local markets, visiting these attractions can give you a glimpse of the local lifestyle and customs.
-To check out other attractions in the city, read more about the 3-day customized itinerary in our Saigon Travel Guide or places to visit and things to do in Ho Chi Minh City.
+To check out other attractions in the city, read more about the 3-day customized itinerary in our Saigon Travel Guide.